Useful resources throughout your PhD

 Feel free to suggest more ideas!

-All employees at the MPIGM have access to the MAX platform, the intranet of the Max Planck Society.
-To connect, select “Other Users” in the “Choose your institution” menu, enter your personal number (you can find it on your salary sheet) and your @molgen email password.
+All employees and guests at the MPIGM have access to the MAX platform, the intranet of the Max Planck Society.
+To connect, select “MPI for Molecular Genetics” in the “Choose your institution” menu, and enter your personal number (you can find it on your salary sheet) and your password.
+If you are a guest, contact the HR office to get your personal number.

 If you are struggling with problems that affect your mental health and well-being, don't stay without talking about it!
 You are not the only one and there is no shame in feeling down and asking for help.
 There are several solutions available to you: